Three Ways to Cover the Cost of Alzheimer’s Disease

 1. Apply for an Alzheimer’s care grant

 Financial help for seniors can include food assistance, transportation, and help to pay medical bills.
 There is also help available for care beyond basic necessities.
 Three groups in the U.S. offer financial aid (grants) to people with Alzheimer’s and their families.
 The most common grant is for respite care.
 Respite care grants give informal caregivers time off to relax and recharge.
 Grant recipients are matched with home health aids, adult day care, or assisted living.
-Grants cover both short-term and year-long help.
+Grants cover both short-term and long-term help.

 - The Alzheimer’s Association (AA) administers respite care grants through local chapters.
 Respite Grant Program.
-Use AA’s find your local chapter page to connect with a chapter in your area.
+Use AA’s Find Your Local Chapter page to connect with a chapter in your area.

 - The Alzheimer’s Foundation of America (AFA) also funds Family Respite Care Grants.
-AFA partners with local organizations to pay for a temporary care in-home or at a facility.
+AFA partners with local organizations to pay for temporary care in-home or at a facility.
 Applications can be submitted through an AFA member organization.

 - In addition to these big-name organizations, the nonprofit Hilarity for Charity (HFC) sponsors respite care.
-Founded by actor-comedian Seth Rogen and his wife Lauren Miller Rogen, the group partners with Home Instead Senior Care to provide in-home support for people with dementia.
+Founded by actor-comedian Seth Rogen and his wife, Lauren Miller Rogen, the group partners with Home Instead Senior Care to provide in-home support for people with dementia.
 More information on the grant program can be found here.

 2. Raise money through friends and family who want to help

 It can be painful to watch your loved one’s health and quality of life worsen over time.
 It takes a lot of time to apply for grants and government benefits, and there’s no guarantee you’ll be approved for funding.

 Crowdfunding is one of the most efficient ways to get help covering the cost of Alzheimer’s.

-Crowdfunding allows you to reach out to friends, family, community, and kind strangers to ask for immediate support.
+Setting up a crowdfunding page allows you to reach out to friends, family, community, and kind strangers to ask for immediate support.
 It may feel embarrassing or shameful to ask for assistance at first, but you may be surprised by people’s generosity.
-Millions have already used crowdfunding to pay for a nursing home, cover out-of-pocket medical expenses, and provide coronavirus relief for seniors.

 If you start a fundraiser to cover costs associated with Alzheimer’s or dementia, don’t be afraid to explain your situation and your needs.
 Everyone needs help at some point, so it’s likely your ask will resonate with others who have struggled with the same issues.